Pushwoosh

 Match User IDs

-By default, when an app with Pushwoosh SDK is launched for the first time, it sets a device HWID as a UserID.
-You can callsetUserId on a login to set any required value to associate a device with a particular user.
-When a user logs out, you can reset this value to a default one with another setUserId call, e.g. to an initial HWID value.
+By default, when an app with Pushwoosh SDK is launched for the first time, it sets a device HWID as the UserID.
+You can call setUserId on a login to associate a device with a particular user.
+When a user logs out, you can reset this value to a default one with another setUserId call (e.g., the initial HWID).

 // assuming both Apphud and Pushwoosh SDKs are initialized: